 Mary Scott Hunter

-Mary Scott Hunter grew up on the Alabama Gulf Coast.
-She graduated cum laude from the University of Alabama in 1995 (Majoring in Humanities and Minoring in German) and then attended The University of Alabama School of Law.
+Mary Scott is a proud product of Alabama public schools, graduating from Fairhope High School in 1991.
+She graduated from The University of Alabama in 1995 then attended The University of Alabama School of Law.
 After graduating from law school in 1998, Mary Scott was commissioned as a United States Air Force Lieutenant.
 She served ten years as an Air Force Judge Advocate General.
-As a military attorney she first served in the active duty Air Force, then in the Reserves, and finally in the Alabama Air National Guard – attaining the rank of Major.
-Mary Scott is a proud product of Alabama public school – graduating from Fairhope High School in 1991.
-Mary Scott is currently earning her Master’s in Business Administration from the University of Alabama (May 2017 graduation).
+As a military attorney, she first served in the active duty Air Force, then in the Reserves, and finally in the Alabama Air National Guard – attaining the rank of Major.
+She earned her M.B.A. from the University of Alabama in 2017.

 Representative Paul Boyer

 State Representative Paul Boyer was first elected in 2013 and represents legislative district 20, which include much of Glendale and parts of North Phoenix.

 Representative Boyer is the Chairman of the House Education Committee and is a member of the House Health, and House County and Municipal Affairs Committees.